 - On your “About Us” page (link and/or form)

 In the examples below from organic skincare company Birdy Botanicals, you can see how they prominently feature an email sign-up form on their website, blog, and Facebook page.

 What information should my email sign up form ask for?

 Less is more when it comes to your form.
 Often, just an email address is all you need.
 However, if you want to personalize your emails or do any segmenting of your list, you may want to add a field for first name, state or other relevant information.

 How do I get an email sign up form?

 Most email service providers (ESPs), like VerticalResponse, offer either email sign up forms you can embed on your site or hosted web forms.
-In VerticalResponse Classic, you can find email sign up forms in your account in the Lists or Contacts section.
+In VerticalResponse Classic, you can find email sign up forms email address sign up form in your account in the Lists or Contacts section.
 You can quickly and easily customize your email sign up form and post it wherever you like.
-And, once you have it on your website and other places, their email address will be automatically added to your email list each time someone fills it out.
+And, once you have it on your website and other places, form builder their email address will be automatically added to your email list each time someone fills it out.